kclhi/ohdsi/README.md

 docker-compose build
 ```

 6. Run the services, to initialise the database, tracking progress.
+NB. this is an intensive task, which may require a reset (either indirectly via a restart, or directly by (carefully) removing resources using `docker system prune -a`) before proceeding:

 ```
 docker-compose up -d